UB-Mannheim/reichsanzeiger-nlp/docs/index.md

   * courts of justice (annotate as ORG.adm)
 * Not considered as Organization:
   * theaters (annotate it as LOC.fac)

+#### specific heurisitcs
+* Not considered as Organization:
+  * Köngl.
+Preußische Lotterie not annotated
+  * Regierung in/zu Cöln not annotated
+* specific annotations:
+  * Bundesrat, Bern are seperately annotated

 #### Tricky cases for Organization